-IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., Bloomberg US Mortgage Backed Securities Index).
+IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., 67% Bloomberg US Mortgage Backed Securities Index/33% Bloomberg US Government Bond Index) and versus the Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.